szenadam/the_agile_samurai_notes/notes.md

   - Were there other projects where you took a junior team and could successfully write a highly complex software in an unfamiliar environment or programing language.
-- Iception deck
+- Inception deck
   - Involve everyone, including the stakeholders.
   - Can take from a couple of days to about two weeks.
   - In a nutshell:
     - Ask why we are here.
-    - Create elevator pithc.
+    - Create elevator pitch.
     - Design a product box.
     - Create a NOT list.
     - Meet your neighbors.
     - Show the solution.
     - Ask what keeps us up at night.
     - Size it up.
-    - Be clear on what's hoing to give.
+    - Be clear on what's going to give.
     - Show what it's going to take.
 ## Chapter 4 Seeing the Big Picture
 - Why are we here?
 See the problem from the customers perspective.
 Make better decisions.
 Better balancing conflicts and trade offs.
-Discover the commander's intent: expression, phrase or statement that summatizes the goal or purpose of you project or mission.
+Discover the commander's intent: expression, phrase or statement that summarizes the goal or purpose of you project or mission.
 - Create and elevator pitch:
   - For [target customer]